List of Game of Thrones episodes: Season 6 (2016)

 At the Wall, the sorceress Melisandre resurrects Jon.
 Jon reunites with Sansa and leaves the Night's Watch.
-Aided by the Wildlings, loyalists and the Knights of the Vale, they defeat the Boltons and Jon is proclaimed the King in the North.
-Beyond the Wall, Bran trains with the Three-eyed Raven but they come under attack by the White Walkers.
+Aided by the wildlings, loyalists, and the Knights of the Vale, they defeat the Boltons, and Jon is proclaimed the King in the North.
+Beyond the Wall, Bran trains with the Three-eyed Raven, but they come under attack by the White Walkers.
 The Three-eyed Raven is killed and succeeded by Bran, who escapes with the help of his valet Hodor, who dies in the process.
 Bran realizes Jon is in fact the son of his deceased aunt Lyanna Stark.
 In Braavos, Arya continues her training with the Faceless Men, but eventually leaves them and returns to Westeros to take revenge on Walder Frey.
 In King's Landing, Cersei demolishes the Great Sept with wildfire.
 Many die, including the High Sparrow, Margaery, and Loras.
 Tommen kills himself after witnessing the events, and Cersei is crowned Queen.
 In the Iron Islands, Euron Greyjoy usurps leadership by killing his brother and Theon's father, Balon.
-Daenerys gets captured by Dothraki but gains their devotion by burning their leaders alive.
+Daenerys gets captured by the Dothraki but gains their devotion by burning their leaders alive.
 She forgives Ser Jorah and returns to Meereen, in time to save the city from a naval siege by slavers, then sails for Westeros, joined by Theon and his sister Yara.
 Ellaria seizes control of Dorne, and joins Olenna Tyrell in an alliance with Daenerys.